Intro-Sci-Comp-UIowa/biol-4386-project-emmabradbury/README.md

 # Census of Problem-Solving Courts, 2012
 In this study, the Bureau of Justice Statistics took a census and compiled data from the US, Puerto Rico, and Guam to analyze problem solving courts.
-Problem solving courts were defined as courts that aim to treat underlying problems of criminal behavior instead of just punishing the criminal.
-This idea of alternative restorative justice has been growing in recent years and evolved to be what many in criminal justice hope is the bulk future of our justice system to heal offenders and victims and avoid the socioeconomic costs of traditional incarceration when possible.
-I will be focusing on reproducing the main model that shows the proportions of different types of problem solving courts.
+Problem solving courts are defined as courts that aim to treat underlying problems of criminal behavior instead of just punishing the criminal.
+This idea of alternative restorative justice has been growing in recent years and has evolved to be what many in criminal justice hope is the bulk form of sentencing for crimes in the future.
+Restorative justice aims to heal offenders and victims, as well as avoid the socioeconomic costs of traditional incarceration when possible.
+It has a variety of models that can include counseling, mediation, community service, different types of therapy, and skill building exercises and classes.
+The steps taken to produce this figure included conducting researching and identifying problem-solving courts, using the National Drug Court Institute to verify courts status and find contacts within the courts to help provide information for the study.
+Surveys were used for courts to self-identify what their specialization was.
+These surveys asking courts to identify what type of specialty court they identify as and how are formally called a census.
+Because not every problem-solving court initially involved responded fully to the surveys, the number of each type of court was adjusted to account for the approximate number of that kind of court in existence if the 259 non-responders had followed through with the census, so that the total number of courts was the same as it would have been with the 259 non-responders.
+I will be focusing on reproducing the main model from the study.
+This model represents the sum of several different kinds of courts within the US, Puerto Rico, and Guam combined.
+The categories of courts compared are Drug, Mental Health, Family, Youth Specialty, Hybrid DWI/Drug, DWI, Domestic Violence, Veterans, Tribal Wellness, and Others which includes specialty categories not specifically listed.
+This figure is meant to show the disproportionate amount of problem-solving courts for certain offenses versus others.
+While supporting figures show the benefits of restorative justice figures, I chose this one because it shows what areas of criminal justice restorative practices still need to be better implemented.
 ## Reference
 Suzanne M. Strong, Ph.D., Ramona R. Rantala, Bureau of Justice Statistics, Tracey Kyckelhahn, Ph.D., Former BJS Statistician.
 September 15, 2016.
 NCJ 249803.